 Of course you’re going to make mistakes in your life.
 We all know that’s inevitable at this point.
 But if we embrace the fact that making mistakes is part of the journey and an opportunity to learn more about ourselves, we won’t have to stay stuck in the same place forever.
 You don’t have to believe what your mind tells you about how you’re not good enough to make this change.

 Trust that you will get to where you want to be.
 If you know within your core and intuition that this is what you need to do, you need to follow that.

 02 / Adjust Your Mindset

-Once you realize that you have all of the power within you, you can take responsibility for your life and your actions and do the scary things anyway.
+Once you realize that you have power within you, you can take responsibility for your life and your actions and do the scary things anyway.
 It all comes down to your mindset and whether you believe you are worthy of having the things in life that you want.

-Earlier this year when I had the opportunity to leave my full-time job to start my coaching business, I was scared shitless.
-I had this vision in my mind, but I could never know if it was actually going to work or not.
-Every day I have my doubts about how I’m going to make this work, but deep within my soul I know that it is going to work.
+Earlier this year when I had the opportunity to leave my full-time job to start my coaching business, I was terrified.
+I had this vision in my mind, but I had no idea if it was actually going to work or not.
+Every day I have my doubts about how I’m going to make this work, but deep within my soul, I know that it is going to work.
 This is what helps me push through the self-doubt every single day.
 I know not to let those doubts cloud my mind.

-I know that there are so many factors that come into having confidence within yourself, but honestly it’s all to do with you.
+There are so many factors that determine your confidence within yourself, but honestly it’s all to do with you.
 Work on your mindset, prioritize your mental wellness, and find ways to be much, much kinder to yourself.
 Rewrite that story that tells you you’re not good enough.

 Related Post: How To Detox Your Mindset And Reduce Negative Thoughts

-I know you might not have the logistics around a change figured out or know exactly how you would do it, but you have to get started today.
+You might not have the logistics figured out or know exactly how you will do it, but you have to get started today.
 I’m not telling you to leave everything behind immediately.
-I’m telling you to take one step into the thing that scares you.
+I’m telling you to take one step towards the thing that scares you.

 What stories do you tell yourself?
 What holds you back from your dreams?